-This 4th edition of the AIMA & CAIA Risk Rating Guidelines for Canada focuses on the internal risk ratings placed on funds by dealer platforms in Canada and how they may differ from the historical risk-adjusted return of the specific fund or strategy indices (and for alternative mutual funds and alternative ETFs, how it may differ from the prospectus risk rating, as mandated by the Canadian Securities Administrators or CSA).
+This 6th edition of the AIMA & CAIA Risk Rating Guidelines for Alternative Funds in Canada focuses on the internal risk ratings placed on funds by dealer platforms in Canada and how they may differ from the historical risk-adjusted return of the specific fund or strategy indices (and for alternative mutual funds and alternative ETFs, how it may differ from the prospectus risk rating, as mandated by the Canadian Securities Administrators or CSA).

-To foster dialogue around risk ratings and hedge funds, liquid alternative funds and private credit funds, this 4th edition is meant as a guideline for further discussion around these important strategies.
-We hope to clarify how to more accurately view these strategies' risk profiles, with regards to individual risk and how they can reduce an overall portfolio's risk.
+This 6th edition is meant as a guideline for further dialogue between asset managers and dealers around these important strategies.
+We hope dealers can more accurately consider these strategies' risk profiles with regards to an individual investor's risk and overall portfolio's risk.

-In September 2017, the CSA implemented new risk rating guidelines to which all prospectus-based offerings must adhere.
+For background, in September 2017, the CSA implemented new risk rating guidelines to which all prospectus-based offerings must adhere.
 This methodology is based upon standard deviation, which is adequate for most traditional long-only strategies but may also understate the risk in alternative investment strategies, which tend to have "fat tail" risk events.
-However, IIROC dealers often place too high a risk rating on alternative funds, thereby significantly limiting their potential inclusion in retail client portfolios and reducing investors' access to these products than can provide diversification, volatility protection and non-correlated returns.
+However, CIRO (Canadian Investment Regulatory Organization) dealers often place too high a risk rating on alternative funds, thereby significantly limiting their potential inclusion in retail investor portfolios and reducing access to these products than can provide diversification, volatility protection and non-correlated returns.